-Task # Description Target Completion Date TASK 43 The Jurisdiction will establish a system for documenting and compiling records related to haulers and self-haulers for recordkeeping and reporting.
-6/30/2023 TASK 44 The Jurisdiction will begin tracking and compiling documentation in the Implementation Record and will include at a minimum: Ordinances, contracts, franchise agreements, policies, procedures, or programs relevant to this section.
+Task # Description Target Completion Date TASK 39 The Jurisdiction will establish a system for documenting and compiling records related to haulers and self-haulers for recordkeeping and reporting.
+7/19/2023 TASK 40 The Jurisdiction will begin tracking and compiling documentation in the Implementation Record and will include at a minimum: Ordinances, contracts, franchise agreements, policies, procedures, or programs relevant to this section.
 A description of the Jurisdiction's hauler program including: Type(s) of hauler system(s) the Jurisdiction uses.
 Type(s) and condition(s) of approvals per type of hauler, and criteria for approvals, denials and revocations.
+7/19/2023

 The process for issuing, revoking, and denying written approvals.
 Any requirements associated with self-hauling and back-hauling.
-6/30/2023

 A record of hauler compliance with local ordinance(s) and the requirements of Article 7 of the Regulations including the following information: Copies of all reports required from haulers.
 Copies of all written approvals, denials, and revocations.
-All records will include the date of action, the name of the hauler, All records will include the date of action, the name of the hauler, and the type of the action taken by the Jurisdiction.
+All records will include the date of action, the name of the hauler, and the type of the action taken by the Jurisdiction.